alinsjs/docs/ecosystem/plugin.md

 -->
 # Build Tool Plugin

+When using the build tool plugin, Alins will compile files named with `jsx` and `tsx` suffixes by default.
 Alins currently supports the following mainstream build tools

 The following tool names are all npm package names, and the installation methods are as follows: